cronofy/pycronofy/README.md

 # Debugging
 #######################

-# Sets DEBUG mode on or off: prints additional information to stdout.
-pycronofy.set_debug(True)

 # All requests will call response.raise_on_status if the response is not OK or ACCEPTED.
 # You can catch the exception and access